 The Idaho State Department of Education is committed to providing equal access to high quality education everywhere in Idaho.
-About three quarters of districts in Idaho are considered rural by federal standards.
+About three quarters of districts in Idaho are considered rural as defined in Idaho statute.
 These districts, and the schools within them, are regularly challenged to find and retain effective teachers to meet the needs of all of their students, transport students quickly and safely to and from school, and respond to unexpected personnel or technology needs in order to deliver uninterrupted instruction.

 To support rural districts and schools, the SDE will: